 Kurt Schork Award in International Journalism (2012)

-Sarah’s piece about Russian military deserters was published as a special issue of the New York Times magazine.
-It won the George Polk Award’s Sydney Schanberg Prize, the National Magazine Award for feature writing, the Michael Kelly Award, the Poynter Journalism Prizes’ Deborah Howell Award for Writing Excellence and the Overseas Press Club Ed Cunningham Award for best magazine feature.
-The article was also released as a five-part audio series read by Liev Schreiber and as a book in Italian.
+Her piece about Russian military deserters was published as a special issue of The New York Times Magazine.
+It won the 2025 George Polk Award's Sydney Schanberg Prize, the National Magazine Award for Feature Writing, the Michael Kelly Award, the Poynter Journalism Prize's Deborah Howell Award for Writing Excellence, and the Overseas Press Club's Ed Cunningham Award for Best Magazine Feature.
+The article was also released as a five-part audio series read by Liev Schreiber and published in Italian translation as a book.

-Her article about how America’s brinkmanship with China in the Pacific is placing the burden of great power conflict on the nation’s most ignored and underrepresented citizens won the 2024 Fetisov Journalism Awards' Outstanding Contribution to Peace category.
+Her article on how America's brinkmanship with China in the Pacific is placing the burden of great-power conflict on the nation's most ignored and underrepresented citizens won the 2024 Fetisov Journalism Award for Outstanding Contribution to Peace.

-Her story about the political uprising in Belarus was a finalist for the 2023 National Magazine Award for feature writing as well as the 2023 True Story Award.
+Her story about the political uprising in Belarus was a finalist for both the 2023 National Magazine Award for Feature Writing and the 2023 True Story Award.

-Sarah’s reporting on Taiwan and Hong Kong was honored with the Newswomen’s Club of New York 2021 Marie Colvin Award for Foreign Correspondence.
+Sarah's reporting on Taiwan and Hong Kong was honored with the Newswomen's Club of New York's 2021 Marie Colvin Award for Foreign Correspondence.

-Her article about a young Uyghur woman trying to free her parents from the Xinjiang concentration camps received the the 2020 Overseas Press Club Ed Cunningham Award for best magazine feature and was a finalist for the 2020 Dart Awards for Excellence in Coverage of Trauma.
+Her article about a young Uyghur woman trying to free her parents from the Xinjiang concentration camps received the 2020 Overseas Press Club Ed Cunningham Award for Best Magazine Feature and was a finalist for the 2020 Dart Award for Excellence in Coverage of Trauma.

-Sarah’s piece about the Rohingya genocide won the 2020 National Magazine Award for feature writing and appears in The Best American Magazine Writing 2020.
+Her piece about the Rohingya genocide won the 2020 National Magazine Award for Feature Writing and appears in The Best American Magazine Writing 2020.

-Her article about Nigerian boys abducted and forced to fight for Boko Haram received a citation from the Overseas Press Club for best international reporting on human rights.
-It was also a finalist for the 2018 Dart Awards for Excellence in Coverage of Trauma.
-She won the 2012 Kurt Schork Award in International Journalism for her coverage of the civil war in Libya for GQ.
+Her article about Nigerian boys abducted and forced to fight for Boko Haram received a citation from the Overseas Press Club for best international reporting on human rights, and was a finalist for the 2018 Dart Award for Excellence in Coverage of Trauma.
+She won the 2012 Kurt Schork Award in International Journalism for her coverage of the civil war in Libya, for GQ.

-Her trip to meet the Bedouin tribesmen who kidnap foreign tourists in Egypt’s Sinai Peninsula for The Atlantic is featured in Best American Travel Writing.
+Her trip to meet the Bedouin tribesmen who kidnap foreign tourists in Egypt's Sinai Peninsula, written for The Atlantic, is featured in The Best American Travel Writing.
 Her story about a Siberian town besieged by bears is anthologized in Out There: The Wildest Stories Ever Featured in Outside Magazine.